plewis/plewis.github.io/phylogenetics/papers.md

 These papers were cited in the Spring 2024 version of the course.

+Darwin, C. R. 1859.
+Origin of species by means of natural selection (or the preservation of favoured races in the struggle for life).
+Originally published by John Murray.
+This figure from pp. 160-161 in Penguin Classics edition published 1985 by Penguin Books, London.
+(Jan-16)

+Gould, S. J. 1977.
+Ontogeny and phylogeny.
+Harvard University Press, Cambridge, Massachusetts.
+(Jan-16)

+Farris, J. S. 1974.
+Formal definitions of paraphyly and polyphyly.
+Systematic Zoology 23: 548-554.
+(Jan-16)

+Sytsma, K. J., and L. D. Gottlieb.
+1986.
+Chloroplast DNA evidence for the origin of the genus _Heterogaura_ from a species of _Clarkia_ (Onagraceae).
+PNAS 83: 5554-5557.
+(Outgroup may be part of ingroup) (Jan-16)

 {% comment %}
 Akaike, H. 1973.
 Information theory as an extension of the maximum likelihood principle.
 Pages 267-281 in B. N. Petrov and F. Csaki (eds.), Second International Symposium on Information Theory.
 Akademiai Kiado, Budapest.
 (AIC model selection criterion)